Described as the most holy plant on earth in the ancient Vedic texts, Tulsi is still revered today as holier than holy.

-In Ayurveda, this miraculous plant literally links and heals one’s body, mind and spirit.
+In Ayurveda, this miraculous plant literally heals and links one’s body, mind and spirit.

 English name: Holy Basil